 TO List and CC List will be auto populated according to group role settings.
-Staff particulars will be auto populated according to the Staff ID and Staff Name.
+Staff particulars will be auto populated according to the NRIC/FIN, Staff Code and Staff Name.
 Record will be “Active” by Default.

 After user submits the renewal request, system will prompt user to delete, inactivate, or do nothing to the original staff reminder.